TED spread: Highs

-The long-term average of the TED spread has been 30 basis points with a maximum of 50 bps.
+The long-term average of the TED spread had been 30 basis points with a maximum of 50 bps.
 During 2007, the subprime mortgage crisis ballooned the TED spread to a region of 150–200 bps.
 On September 17, 2008, the TED spread exceeded 300 bps, breaking the previous record set after the Black Monday crash of 1987.
 Some higher readings for the spread were due to inability to obtain accurate LIBOR rates in the absence of a liquid unsecured lending market.
 On October 10, 2008, the TED spread reached another new high of 457 basis points.

 Lows

 In October 2013, due to worries regarding a potential default on US debt, the 1-month TED went negative for the first time since tracking started.